nest/nest-simulator/doc/userdoc/guides/spatially_structured_networks.rst

 Weights and delays
 ~~~~~~~~~~~~~~~~~~

-Parameters, such as those presented in Table :ref:`tbl:parameters`, can
+Parameters, such as those presented in Table :ref:`tbl_parameters`, can
 also be used to specify distance-dependent or randomized weights and
 delays for the connections created by :py:func:`.Connect`.
 Weight and delays are in NEST
 passed along in a synapse dictionary to the ``Connect()`` call.